oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/setup/cloud-shell-setup.md

 You need to complete the **Create your Kubernetes cluster** module.

-## Step 1: Accessing the cloud shell
+## Task 1: Accessing the cloud shell

 You will be using the **Oracle OCI Cloud shell** to run the Kubernetes parts of the labs.